emilya21/emilya21.github.io/_posts/2019-03-11-farm-cluster-intro.md

        HostName agri.cse.ucdavis.edu
        User your-user-name

-<script id="asciicast-kk9nwlj5JRaA1PBHZkygqTlbt" src="https://asciinema.org/a/kk9nwlj5JRaA1PBHZkygqTlbt.js" async data-autoplay="true" data-loop="true"></script>
+<script id="asciicast-kk9nwlj5JRaA1PBHZkygqTlbt" src="https://asciinema.org/a/kk9nwlj5JRaA1PBHZkygqTlbt.js" async data-autoplay="true"></script>

 We’re telling our `ssh` protocol that there’s a host “farm” that you can access with a certain location and username.
 Now, press `CTRL-X` to exit